Module index_map_type¶

 and complex arguments of real32 and real64 kinds, integer

-arguments, and array ranks up to 3.
+arguments, and array ranks up to 4.
+For multi-rank data arrays, the last

 type(index_map) :: imap